Ruijian-Zha/Notion_MCP_advanced/README.md

 ## Features

-- Add new todo items
+- Add new todo items with descriptions and links
 - View all todos
-- View today's tasks
-- Check off a task as complete
+- Check off tasks as complete
-- Task Description (New Feature)
+- Link external resources to tasks

 ## Prerequisites